For information regarding our June 2017 Pilgrimage to England: In the Footsteps of Saint Thomas More and Blessed John Henry Newman, please read below.

 I hope you will enjoy every aspect of your time with us, from places of great spiritual and historical resonance, to the people we shall meet, all of whom have a special expertise in the fascinating history of English Catholicism and especially the holy men who embody it so well.

 But most of all I hope you will take away from your pilgrimage a sense of the culture of the mother country which played such an important role in making the United States of America what she is today.
-I look forward to meeting you!
+Dr. Robert Moynihan, the editor and founder of Inside the Vatican magazine, and I look forward to traveling with you!

 — Leonie Caldecott

 “Inside the Vatican Pilgrimages is collaborating with our friend in England, Leonie Caldecott on this pilgrimage.
 Leonie is the wife of the late Stratford Caldecott, with whom, in the 1990s, Leonie founded the Second Spring Centre for Faith and Culture and its journal.
 Leonie is the editor of the UK/Eire edition of Magnificat and running courses and events on Catholic culture in the UK.
 Leonie is also the UK editor of the online journal Humanum, published by the John Paul II Institute in Washington DC.
 Leonie will travel with us on the entire pilgrimage.”

 Spend 4 nights at the 4-Star Oxford Spires Hotel, alongside the Thames River

 Dine at the Eagle & Child pub, the famous meeting place of the Inklings — C. S. Lewis and G. K. Chesterton — and at other famous pubs in Oxford

 Attend seminars at Oxford University